No one responds.

 No matter where you're starting from, we are here to support you in each stage of your writing journey.

 If fear is holding you back, it's time to tell yourself a different story.
 Let that new narrative start today.

 Click the button and say YES to joining us.
 We can't wait to meet you!

 To make your decision to join hope*writers even easier, we offer a 60 day "tried and applied" guarantee.
-So test drive hope*writers for the next 60 days.
+Test drive hope*writers for the next 60 days.
 See if we're a good fit for you.
 Log into the member library, engage in our Facebook group, and join a hope*circle.
 If you don't find that we offer value to help you move forward in your writing, just reach out to us for a full refund.
-We're here to serve you!
+We want to make sure this is the right fit for you!

 You can cancel your membership at any time.

-We used to be open always but have now decided to open our doors just three times a year in order to better serve our current members.
+We only open membership three times used to be open always but in order to better serve our current members, we have now decided to open our doors just three times a yea.

 If you are a writer who wants to share your words with a reader (no matter the format!) then hope*writers is for you.